 In order to use the blue yeti microphone properly, there are 5 rules

-The first rule, which is the great strength of this microphone, is the possibility to change the sound recording mode
+The first rule, which is the great strength of this microphone, is the possibility to change the sound recording mode.

-There are 4 of them; the first one is called cardioid and is made to talk in front of the microphone when you’re alone.
+– The first one is called cardioid and is made to talk in front of the microphone when you’re alone.
 This is the mode you will mostly use as a podcaster

-The second mode is a very practical Stereo mode for recording music or asmr, where you need to have a real differentiation between the right and left channels,
+– The second mode is a very practical Stereo mode for recording music or ASMR, where you need to have a real differentiation between the right and left channels

-The third is the omnidirectional mode, which allows a 360-degree sound recording, very practical when you record a discussion around a table with several people, or when you want to capture ambient sounds
+– The third is the omnidirectional mode, which allows a 360-degree sound recording, very practical when you record a discussion around a table with several people, or when you want to capture ambient sounds

-The last mode, the bi-directional, which gives a very good sound recording during face-to-face interviews for example
+– The last mode, the bi-directional, which gives a very good sound recording during face-to-face interviews for example

 Tip #2: Set yourself at the right distance